Toggle: English / Spanish

 Bilharzia; Katayama fever; Swimmer's itch; Blood fluke

-On contact with humans, the parasite burrows into the skin, matures into another stage (schistosomula), then migrates to the lungs and liver, where it matures into the adult form.
+When the parasite comes into contact with humans, it burrows into the skin and matures into another stage.
+Then, it travels to the lungs and liver, where it grows into the adult form of the worm.

-The adult worm then migrates to its preferred body part, depending on its species.
-These areas include the bladder, rectum, intestines, liver, portal venous system (the veins that carry blood from the intestines to liver), spleen, and lungs.
+The adult worm then travels to its preferred body part, depending on its species.
+These areas include the:

 Schistosomiasis is not usually seen in the United States.
 It is common in many tropical and subtropical areas worldwide.